rust-lang/book/second-edition/nostarch/chapter18.md

 `robot_name` is moved within the `match` when `name` binds to that value.

-Using `&` in a pattern matches an existing reference in the value, as we saw in the "Destructuring to Break Apart Values" section.
+Using `&` in a pattern matches an existing reference in the value, as we saw in the “Destructuring to Break Apart Values” section.
 If you want to create a reference instead in order to borrow the value in a pattern variable, use the `ref` keyword before the new variable, as shown in Listing 18-25: